bsmahi/Java8Features/A Java8Overview.md

 # Java8Features

 Java 8 is a major feature release of Java programming language development.
-Its initial version was released on 18th March 2014, With the Java 8 release, Java provided supports [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming), new Javascript Engine, new APIs for date time manipulation, new streaming API and upgrades to Java programming, JVM, Tools and Engine.
+Its initial version was released on 18th March 2014, With the Java 8 release, Java provided supports [Functional Programming](#Functional Programming), new Javascript Engine, new APIs for date time manipulation, new streaming API and upgrades to Java programming, JVM, Tools and Engine.

 ## Functional Programming:
-In computer science, functional programming is a programming paradigm—a style of building the structure and elements of computer programs—that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
-It is a declarative programming paradigm in that programming is done with expressions or declarations instead of statements.
+"In computer science, functional programming is a programming paradigm—a style of building the structure and elements of computer programs—that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
+It is a declarative programming paradigm in that programming is done with expressions or declarations instead of statements."

 Java 8 provides following features of